ucsd-dsc-arts/dsc160-midterm-group18/README.md

 ## Results

 ![subplots showing the multiple features we extracted](results/subplots.png)

 ![plots showing rolloff vs centroid](results/rolloff_vs_centroid.png)

 ![plots showing rolloff vs centroid](results/rolloff_vs_bandwidth.png)

 ![graphs with thumbnails](results/nick.png)
+This graph displays the thumbnail for each song that we used, and bins them by the mean of their respective time period.
+As you can see there is an upward trend in the mean mfcc as time goes on, with exceptions to the 2000s.

 (30 points)